-- 9.1 Credit transfer/Module exemption may be granted for modules of Associate Degree or Higher Diploma completed successfully in other accredited tertiary institutions before admission to the University. - 9.1.1 Year-3 entrants are required to complete at least 50% of the curriculum requirements of the admitted programme at HSUHK, i.e. the maximum limit for credit transfer for Year-3 entrants is 50% of the curriculum requirement (including major and other University-wide requirements), which shall be granted on a block credit transfer basis. - 9.1.2 Year-2 entrants are required to complete at least 75% of the curriculum requirement of the admitted programme at HSUHK, i.e. the maximum limit for credit transfer for Year-2 entrants is 25% of the curriculum requirement (including major and other University-wide requirements), which shall be granted on a case-by-case basis. - 9.1.3 No credit transfer should be granted to Year-1 entrants but as deemed appropriate, module exemption up to 15 credits may be granted on a case-by-case basis. - 9.2 No credit transfer will be granted for Year-1 entrants based on HKDSE results or equivalent, even if they have completed part of an Associate Degree/Higher Diploma programme. - 9.3 The credits to be transferred or modules to be exempted should normally be earned not more than three years before admission to the University.
+- 6.1 Credit transfer/Module exemption may be granted to students who have completed an Associate Degree or Higher Diploma, or who are studying or have studied a degree programme in other accredited tertiary institutions before admission to the University. - 6.1.1 Year-3 entrants are required to complete at least 50% of the curriculum requirements of the admitted programme at HSUHK, i.e. the maximum limit for credit transfer for Year-3 entrants is 50% of the curriculum requirement (including major and other University-wide requirements), which shall be granted on a block credit transfer basis. - 6.1.2 Year-2 entrants are required to complete at least 75% of the curriculum requirement of the admitted programme at HSUHK, i.e. the maximum limit for credit transfer for Year-2 entrants is 25% of the curriculum requirement (including major and other University-wide requirements), which shall be granted on a case-by-case basis. - 6.1.3 No credit transfer should be granted to Year-1 entrants but if deemed appropriate, module exemption up to 15 credits may be granted on a case-by-case basis.

-- 9.4 The credits transferred will be counted towards the graduation requirements but will be excluded from the calculation of the student's cumulative GPA (cGPA). - 9.5 Credit transfer/module exemption will normally be processed once before the commencement of the first semester following admission to the programme . - 9.6 Credit transfer/module exemption application after admission to HSUHK will only be considered for completed outbound exchange / summer programmes recognised by the University, or with special approval of the Vice-President (Academic and Research). - 9.7 Credit transfer/module exemption will be reviewed and approved by the Programme Director or his/her designate. - 9.8 As deemed appropriate, Programme Director or his/her designate may approve module exemption, instead of credit transfer, for an eligible student.
 Each exempted module should be replaced by a module of the same credit value.
-The exempted module will be excluded from the calculation of the student's cGPA.
+The exempted module will be excluded from the calculation of the student's cumulative GPA (cGPA). - 6.2 No credit transfer/module exemption will be granted for Year-1 entrants based on HKDSE results or equivalent, even if they have completed part of an Associate Degree/Higher Diploma programme.

+- 6.3 In addition to the policy on credit transfer/module exemption, senior-year entrants also need to comply with the prevailing policy governing credit transfer for the Common Core General Education Curriculum approved by the University. - 6.4 The credits to be transferred or modules to be exempted should normally be earned not more than three years before admission to the University. - 6.5 The credits transferred will be counted towards the graduation requirements but will be excluded from the calculation of the student's cGPA. - 6.6 Credit transfer/module exemption will normally be processed once before the commencement of the first semester following admission to the programme . - 6.7 Credit transfer/module exemption application after admission to HSUHK will only be considered for completed outbound exchange / summer programmes recognised by the University, or with special approval of the Provost and Vice-President (Academic and Research). - 6.8 Credit transfer/module exemption will be reviewed and approved by the Programme Director or his/her designate.

-10. Application Fees
+7. Application Fees

-10.1 Fees are chargeable for application for admission.
+7.1 Fees are chargeable for application for admission.